-For the last few months, our staff and students alike have found themselves adjusting to ‘the new normal’, teaching and learning remotely through the help of virtual technology platforms.
-The determination from all areas of the university to carry on learning has remained steadfast throughout 2020, and the entire LJMU community has shown amazing capabilities when it comes to ensuring that the studying never stops.
+After the global pandemic hit, our staff and students alike found themselves adjusting to ‘the new normal’, teaching and learning remotely through the help of virtual technology platforms.
+The determination from all areas of the university to carry on learning has remained steadfast, and the entire LJMU community has shown amazing capabilities when it comes to ensuring that the studying never stops.

 LJMU’s School of Sport and Exercise Sciences is delivering innovative learning experiences in a series of online workshops and guest talks from various successful figures in the sporting industry.
 Through the power of Zoom, BSc (Hons) Science and Football students logged in remotely for a guest lecture with Lead Under 23 Fitness Coach for Liverpool Football Club, Jack Ade.
 Jack gave students a superb overview of his journey to become a fitness coach at one of the biggest football clubs in England.
 He spoke of the skills needed – not just sportsmanship, but also the grit, determination and perseverance required in order to get to the top.